The Chrysanthemums: Characters

 Elisa Allen - A thirty-five-year-old woman who lives on a ranch just across the Salinas River with her husband, Henry.
 Elisa is described as having a "lean and strong" face and eyes as "clear as water" and when wearing her gardening costume, she looks like she has a blocked and heavy figure.
 Elisa usually spends her time in the garden, tending to her chrysanthemums.

 Henry Allen - Elisa's husband who lives on the ranch with her.
-He loves Elisa's passion for the garden, but cannot seem to understand why she never uses her gift for anything else besides the chrysanthemums.
+He loves Elisa's passion for the garden but cannot seem to understand why she never uses her gift for anything else besides the chrysanthemums.

 The Man - A travelling mender who arrives on the road in a wagon that has a canvas painted with the words "Pots, pans, knives, sisors, lawn mores, Fixed." on it.
 The man is not given a formal name throughout the story.

 Symbolism

 The Language of Flowers often translate to symbolism commonly within literature.
 In "The Chrysanthemums," the chrysanthemum flowers are frequently used as a symbol throughout the story.

 The chrysanthemums are mentioned throughout the story and can be seen a symbol of Elisa.
 Chrysanthemum stems are long, strong, and tough which are symbolic of Elisa's masculine qualities.
 However, the flower itself is delicate and tender which represents the parts of Elisa that are feminine.
 The contradictory characteristics of chrysanthemums being both strong yet beautiful epitomize how Elisa is atypical of a woman for being both masculine and feminine.
 This is proven true when Elisa sees the flowers in the middle of the road and that the pot is gone; she is hurt by the discovery almost as if she is the flower herself.
-Elisa viewed it as letting herself be free and just getting hurt as an result.
+Elisa viewed it as letting herself be free and just getting hurt as a result.
 Many critics also argue that the chrysanthemums are a symbol of women's frustration.

 Another thing that the chrysanthemums symbolize is "Elisa's children".
 It is seen periodically throughout the story by how Elisa cares for and protects her chrysanthemums.

 Overall, the chrysanthemums symbolize Elisa's role as a woman in society.
 In the beginning, they symbolize her children, but as we continue reading, they start to symbolize her femininity and sexuality.
 Elisa gets annoyed with her life because a child and romantic encounters are nonexistent in her marriage.
 Her husband, Henry, also does not cater to her emotional needs and the qualities of her womanhood.
 She eventually thinks that things will change, but once she sees the chrysanthemums in the road, she realizes that her hopes have died as well.

 There is also the symbolism about confinement.
 The story opens by describing the setting of the fog over the Salinas Valley "like a lid on the mountains and [make] of the valley a closed pot."
 This foreshadows Elisa's situation of being unable to truly please her husband with her gift of raising Chrysanthemums in addition to being unaware of people who may try to deceive her for personal gain.